 Road trips can be tiring so If you feel tired while driving, take a break.
 Driving can sap you of energy and the longer you drive the more tired you’ll be.

 You want to get to wherever you’re going quickly, but this should come at the expense of safety.
 Check out my road trip food ideas too, to ensure you’re full and well-hydrated while you travel.

 Regular breaks should be a big part of your itinerary.
 This is the best way to counter the lack of energy from driving long distances.
 Accidents can happen if you’re not careful.
 You should already be stopping at regular intervals anyway to check out the amazing scenery between Barcelona and Madrid!

 Before doing any road trip, ensure that you have proper travel insurance!
-I use World Nomads to keep me safe on the road, it’s designed for backpackers and adventurous travellers.
+I use SafetyWing to keep me safe on the road, it’s designed for backpackers and those who travel a lot.

 As well as these items, it’s important to know what to pack for Spain too.
 The climate in Spain varies a lot depending on where you are and the time of year.
 Both cities will be hot during the summer, while Madrid will be colder in winter.
 So pack accordingly!

 Don’t forget to take suncream, sunglasses and a hat to protect you from the sun.
 While loose-fitting clothes are ideal in the hot weather!
 Jackets, waterproofs and warm clothes are essential during the Autumn and winter months.

 Below are a few items you can find on my road trip packing list, I recommend you take on your Barcelona to Madrid road trip, to make the drive that little bit easier!

 - Water containers